alex-j-wang/crazyswarm2/notes.md

 - Check over README
 - Transition to crazyswarm2 API
 - Use common config file(s) / take config params from `crazyflies.yaml`
+- Understand all magic numbers and add to config (including model filenames)
+- Add server to launch file(s)

 figure out Docker crashing when detaching on Linux transition Makefile to bash scripts